 Line 6.
-You must provide an employer identification number (EIN) if you are a U.S. branch of a foreign bank or insurance company, a look-through foreign partnership for purposes of section 1446, or a foreign grantor trust for purposes of section 1446.
+You must provide an employer identification number (EIN) if you are a U.S. branch of a foreign bank or insurance company, an upper-tier partnership that is allocated ECI as a partner in a partnership, or a foreign grantor trust that is allocated ECI as a partner.